About our staff

 |Access to electronic copies of Dr Roth’s publications is available via her profile page on the Edinburgh Research Explorer: EDINBURGH RESEARCH EXPLORER|

 Roth, U., The Curse of Thistle and Thorn: Child Slavery in the Roman Empire (in preparation)

 Roth, U., Saving libertas: Livy, the Gallic Sack of Rome, and the Shape of Roman History (under consideration)

 Roth, U., Thinking Tools.
 Agricultural Slavery between Evidence and Models (London: ICS, 2007)

-López Barja de Quiroga, P., Masi Doria, C., Roth, U. (edd.), Beyond the Black Hole: Locating Junian Latins in the Roman Empire, 2 vols. (in preparation)
+López Barja, P., Masi Doria, C., Roth, U. (edd.), Beyond the Black Hole: Locating Junian Latins in the Roman Empire, 2 vols. (under consideration)

 Roth, U. (ed.), By the Sweat of Your Brow: Roman Slavery in its Socio-Economic Setting (London: ICS, 2010)

 Roth, U., 'Was Camillus right?
 Roman history and narratological strategy in Livy 5.49.2', Classical Quarterly 70.1 (2020), 212-229

 Roth, U., 'The Gallic ransom and the Sack of Rome: Livy 5.48.7-8', Mnemosyne 71.3 (2018), 460-484